fra-mar/tci_simulator/README.md

 >The pharmacokinetics of these drugs can be described best with a three-compartment model.
 The nature of a multicompartment model makes difficult both to hold a constant effect site or plasma concentration with a fast infusion rate and stimate the drug concentration at the effect site.
-<br>Several models are available for propofol, remifentanyl and sufentanyl, probably the most commonly used drugs of this kind.
+<br>Several models are available for propofol, remifentanil and sufentanil, probably the most commonly used drugs of this kind.
 Those models are programmed in commercially available pumps and allow the anesthesiologist to program the target, i.e., the desired concentration at the effect site or in the plasma, hence the term *Target Controlled Infusion* (TCI).